stefanobaghino-da/daml/daml-lf/spec/transaction.rst

 Such changes may include rewordings and typo corrections in the specification of stable versions and arbitrary changes to the specification of the dev transaction version.

-A a node, or a transaction of version *n* may be interpreted by consulting any version of this document *m≥n*.
+A node or a transaction of version *n* may be interpreted by consulting any version of this document *m≥n*.
 Likewise, any version *q* of the transaction specification is sufficient to interpret transactions of any version *r≤q*.
 In other words, later versions of this specification